robdmc/crontabs/README.md

 # Usage
-### Scheduling a job to run every five minutes starting on the hour.
+### Scheduling a job to run every five seconds starting on the minute.
 ```python
 from crontabs import Cron, Tab
 from datetime import datetime